 The e-invoice mandate went live on October 1, 2020 for businesses with Rs.
 500 Crore turnover and later, the mandate got extended for businesses with a turnover of Rs.
 100 Crore annually.
 Now, the current e-invoicing mandate has opened up for companies with Rs.
 50 Crore turnover from April 1, 2021; and it is said to be soon extending for smaller taxpayers as there are multiple advantages of e-invoicing for small businesses.
 Even if you have received an e-invoice or are anticipating coming under the threshold, understanding the basics can take you a long way.

 E-invoicing is an electronic authentication mechanism under GST.
 Under the mechanism, all the B2B transactions and Export invoices generated by a business need to be registered with the Government system i.e. the Invoice Registration Portal (IRP) and businesses need to obtain a unique identification number for every invoice called Invoice Reference Number (IRN).
 Along with IRN, the IRP will also create a digitally signed QR code with select details from the invoice and digitally sign the uploaded invoice data.
 Thus, an e-invoice is a document that has an IRN associated with it and the digitally signed QR code printed on it.
-You can read all about e-invoicing in detail here: E-invoicing under GST
+You can read all about e-invoicing in detail here: E-invoice under GST

 5. E-way Bill Applicability